AlainPicard0x0/jfs-final-project/task-8/README.md

 >
 > **Expected Result**
 > You should see the server is started correctly and no error is shown on the console.
+> (If you get an error try commenting out the following line in your dependencies inside of your build.gradle file)
+> ` implementation 'org.springframework.boot:spring-boot-starter-data-jpa' `

 ### Step 2: Database Connection with Spring Data JPA